A7med7x7/chameo_docs/docs/about.md

 # About

-**ReproGen**A Template Generator for Reproducible Machine Learning Projects on Chameleon Cloud
+**Chameo**A Template Generator for Reproducible Machine Learning Projects on Chameleon Cloud

 - [GitHub Repository](https://github.com/A7med7x7/ReproGen/)